-Change in Pension Type Terminology Pages 13-15 and throughout the SPD: The pension known as the "Reduced Pension" has been renamed the "Vested Pension."
+Change in Pension Type Terminology Pages 15-17 and throughout the SPD: The pension known as the "Reduced Pension" has been renamed the "Vested Pension."
 In all sections throughout the SPD where the term "Reduced Pension" appears it is replaced with the term "Vested Pension."

-Addition of Hourly Employer Contribution Rates Page 14: Effective February 1, 2012, the paragraph immediately preceding the table on page 14, and the table itself, also on page 14, are deleted and replaced with the following paragraph and table:
+Addition of Hourly Employer Contribution Rates Page 16: Effective January 1, 2012, the second bullet under Regular Pension is deleted and replaced with the following bullet: